 What to Wear Under Your Ski Pants

 So what do you wear under your ski pants?
+Is there specific clothing required for skiing that you should wear?
+YES!
 There are a few fabric options to choose from.
 Let's explore them now.

 Thermals or Long Johns

-Ski pants are a critical barrier between you and the elements.
-This water resistant shell is one of the most important aspects of what you should wear when skiing.
+Ski pants are a critical barrier between you and the elements and one of the most basic ski essentials for beginners and all skiers.
+This water-resistant shell is one of the most important aspects of what you should wear when skiing.
 There are a few options to consider.

 Ski bibs resemble overalls.
 They are pants with adjustable straps at the top.
 They provide protection not only for your legs but for some of your upper body as well.